rkeeley/The-Surface/README.md

 ## Usage Instructions

-This script runs at (a URL that doesn't exist yet because I haven't done the web side or figured out hosting).
-Just log in with your Spotify account and give it permissions to access your library and private playlists: no installation is required.

 Running this code on your own requires a registered Spotify developer application with a client ID, client secret, and redirect URL.
 Check out the [Spotify App Settings Development Guide][1] for instructions on creating a developer application.
 The script expects that you have environment variables set for the Spotify application details, e.g.

 ```bash